trambarhq/trambar/docs/user-guide.md

 ### Start screen - mobile app

-In the mobile app, the *Start* page will appear if you have not yet connected the app to a server:
+In the mobile app, the **Start** page will appear if you have not yet connected the app to a server:

 ![Start page](img/client-start-mobile.png)

-To access your account, first sign into the server using a web browser.
+To make that connection, first sign into the server using a web browser.
 Select a project then go to **Settings**.
 In the Projects panel, click **mobile set up**.
 A QR code will appear on-screen: